GSA/data-strategy/pages/use-cases.md

 ## How can I submit a Use Case?

 Our first feedback round concluded on July 30, 2018, and we are now working to incorporate your feedback into our Draft Practices and Year 1 Action Plan, as well as Use Cases more deeply into The Data Incubator Project.
 The Federal Data Strategy team was strongly encouraged by all the Use Case submissions.
-If you have a Use Case that you think would be helpful for the Federal Data Strategy, please submit it with your comments.
-You may also want to learn more about how to submit Use Cases for assessment with [The Data Incubator Project](/incubator/).
+If you have a Use Case that you think would be helpful for the Federal Data Strategy, please visit [The Data Incubator Project](/incubator/) page for more details and the submission form.